Asynchronous programming

 await lookUpVersion();

-To use await
+To use

-, code must be in an async
+, code must be in an

-function—a function marked as async
+function marked as

 :